VanAndelInstitute/intent/README.md

         All transcript reads corresponding to high quality barcodes.

+Note that all input files must be gzipped, and the program outputs gzipped files.

 **CAVEAT EMPTOR** This software is brand spanking new and minimally tested.
 Please verify results as your mileage may vary.